What to Expect During Your Prenatal Visits

 Genetic Screening Tests

 At the conclusion of the visit, we will give you information about some genetic screening tests we will perform at your next visit (the New OB visit done at approximately 11 to 12 weeks gestation.)
-We will perform the nxtPanel genetic screening test that will test to see if you are a carrier of the cystic fibrosis gene, the gene that causes spinal muscular atrophy (SMA), or the fragile X gene.
+We will perform the Horizon genetic carrier test that will determine if you are a carrier of the cystic fibrosis gene, the gene that causes spinal muscular atrophy (SMA), or the Fragile X gene.
+It can also determine if you carry the gene for several other diseases.

 - Cystic fibrosis is the most common fatal genetic disorder in North America.
 It causes the body to produce a very thick mucus that can damage internal organs and clog the lungs, possibly leading to infections and respiratory failure.
 It causes multi-organ failure but does not affect intelligence.
 While it can affect all ethnic groups, 1 in 25 Caucasians is a carrier.